Test-time reward-guided alignment of language models by importance sampling on pre-logit space: Experiments

-\paragraph{Baselines and hyper-parameter tuning} We compare AISP with BoN using top-$p$ (nucleus) sampling.
-Both $n$ and $\kappa$ of AISP are set to 32, and $N$ of BoN is set to 1024 ($=\kappa n$).
-Additionally, we also compare AISP with ARGS-greedy (ARGS)~\cite{khanov2024args} and RE-Control~\cite{kong2024aligning}, which are reward-based test-time alignment methods.
-ARGS adds the weighted reward to logits and selects the best token for each token generation, and RE-Control adds the control input to maximize the value function.
-We tune hyper-parameters for each method on partial training datasets, which is described in Appendix~\ref{App:Hyp}.
-Sensitivity to hyper-parameter in AISP is shown in Appendix~\ref{App:HypDep} \paragraph{Evaluation metrics} The evaluation metrics are the reward values, coherence, diversity, and win rate against BoN.
-We evaluate the reward value $r(\x,\y)$ at the last by using UltraRM.
-Following~\citep{kong2024aligning,khanov2024args}, we also evaluate diversity and coherence, of which definition is explained in the supplementary material.
-A higher diversity implies that a method produces tokens with a broad spectrum of vocabulary, and coherence evaluates the cosine similarity between embeddings of the prompt and its continuation~\citep{khanov2024args}.
-Win rate is the rate at which GPT-4 considers that the response is better than baseline responses following~\citep{kong2024aligning,khanov2024args,vicuna2023}.
+\paragraph{Evaluation metrics} The evaluation metrics are the reward values and win rate against BoN.
+We evaluate $r(\x,\y)$ at the last by using UltraRM, and win rate is the rate at which GPT-4 considers that the response is better than baseline responses following~\citep{kong2024aligning,khanov2024args,vicuna2023}.
 While previous studies \citep{kong2024aligning,khanov2024args,vicuna2023} use the preferred response as baseline responses, we directly compare the responses of AISP with those of BoN.
+Additionally, we evaluate diversity and coherence following~\citep{kong2024aligning,khanov2024args} in Appendix~\ref{App:DivAndCoh}.